ryotaruu/project-mini-trello-Nguyen-Minh-Duc-apply-to-Skipli/README.md

   - OAuth 2.0 implementation
   - Protected API endpoints

+## Task Management Features

+- **Add/Edit/Delete Task**: You can create, update, and remove tasks (cards) within any board.
+Each task can be edited or deleted directly from the card view.
+- **Move Task Between Cards**: Tasks can be easily moved between columns (New, In Progress, Completed, Cancelled) using drag-and-drop, providing a smooth Kanban experience.

+## Admin User Management

+- **User List Menu (Admin Only)**: An additional menu is available for admin users to view the full list of registered users.
+This feature is accessible via the sidebar menu "List users" when logged in as an admin.
+- **Admin Account**: Admin credentials for testing are provided below (see the end of this README).
+- The user management page displays user avatars, names, emails, authentication providers, and admin status in a clear table format.

 ## Technical Stack
 - **Frontend**: React, TypeScript, Vite
 - **Authentication**: Firebase Authentication